 Timestamps for this week’s episode

-- 6:54 How did your business processes look at the start, and how did they evolve as your business grew?
+- 6:54 How did your business processes change from the beginning and as you grew?

-- 22:26 How did you manage to bootstrap your business to seven figures?
+- 22:26 What was your strategy for bootstrapping your business to seven figures?

 - 26:15 How did you go about “productizing” parts of your business?

-How did your business processes look at the start, and how did they evolve as your business grew?
+How did your business processes change from the beginning and as you grew?